 The Death Of Alan Starr

-The final element to the story is that of Alan Starr, a member of studio crew who took his own life at the studio.
+The final element to the story is that of Alan Starr, a member of studio crew who took his own life at the studios.
 This is referred to in the archive footage from Most Haunted and by Steve, "the untimely death of prop man Alan Starr, who hanged himself from the lighting gallery on Halloween night ten years ago."

 In the episode we see what looks like archive footage of a reporter named Laura Howarth, who's covering the story of a "TV studio death" in Manchester.
 Unlike the other archive clips that have been dropped into the show, this one is not a genuine clip but it serves to add to the backstory of Alan Starr, who hanged himself at the studios and now haunts them.